MrSeekatar/pet-watcher/README.md

 # Pet Watcher for the Raspberry Pi

-This is a Raspberry Pi Python app that can be used to watch for movement and send an image of the movement.
-It was specifically designed for watching a pet while we're away, but can be adapted for other uses.
+This is a Raspberry Pi Python app that can be used to watch for movement and email an image at that time.
+It was specifically designed for watching a pet while away, but can be adapted for other uses.

 I poked around on the web for examples, and thought I'd let AI have a shot.
 I started by asking ChatGPT this